← All Inside Large Language Models modules

 The core idea · hands-on · about 25 minutes.

-In Module 1 the model treated every word as a bare label.
-It had no idea that "cat" and "dog" are more alike than "cat" and "sky" — to it they were just different symbols.
-That is a serious limitation.
-This module fixes it in two steps that every real LLM performs before it does anything else: tokenize the text, then turn each token into an embedding — a list of numbers that captures meaning.
+In Module 1, the model represented each word as an opaque categorical label.
+It had no internal representation that "cat" and "dog" are more semantically similar than "cat" and "sky" — each was a distinct symbol with no encoded relationship to any other.
+This is a substantial limitation.
+This module resolves it through two operations that every production LLM performs before any further computation: tokenization of the text, followed by mapping each token to an embedding — a learned vector of real numbers that encodes its semantic properties.

-A model does not read characters or words directly; it reads tokens.
-A token is a chunk of text — often a whole word, sometimes a piece of one ("token", "##izing").
-The text is chopped into a sequence of tokens, and each token has an ID number in the model's vocabulary.
-Type a sentence and watch it get split.
+The model does not operate directly on characters or words; its input units are tokens.
+A token is a contiguous span of text — typically a full word, or in some cases a sub-word fragment ("token", "##izing").
+The input text is segmented into a sequence of tokens, and each token is mapped to an integer identifier in the model's vocabulary.
+Enter a sentence below to observe its tokenization.

 This activity needs JavaScript.
 The lesson below still covers everything.

-Click any word on the map below to see its nearest neighbours — the tokens the model considers most similar.
+Click any word on the map below to display its nearest neighbors — the tokens the model considers most semantically similar.

 This activity needs JavaScript.